-This bill amends the Public Safety Assessment (PSA) process in New Jersey to enhance the consideration of firearms as a public safety risk during pretrial risk assessments.
-Specifically, it requires that the approved risk assessment instrument used by the Pretrial Services Program includes any charges related to the use or possession of firearms as relevant risk factors.
-This change aims to address concerns raised by the New Jersey State Commission of Investigation (SCI) regarding the increasing prevalence of illegal firearms, including ghost guns and modified weapons, which pose significant threats to public safety.
-The bill emphasizes that reckless discharges of firearms in public should be classified as violent offenses, reflecting the inherent dangers they present to bystanders.
+This bill amends the Public Safety Assessment (PSA) process in New Jersey to enhance the evaluation of firearms as a public safety risk.
+It requires that the approved risk assessment instrument used by the Pretrial Services Program consider any charge related to the use or possession of a firearm as a relevant risk factor for both the likelihood of failure to appear in court and the potential danger to the community while on pretrial release.
+This change is prompted by findings from the New Jersey State Commission of Investigation (SCI), which highlighted the increasing prevalence of illegal firearms, including ghost guns and modified weapons, that pose significant threats to public safety.

 Statutes affected: